As of: 19 June 2026 · Reading time: 4 min

 ♪ The right balance: When outsourcing in software development makes sense

-The decision to develop a new [software](/services/software development) is a strategic milestone for each company.
+The decision to develop a new software is a strategic milestone for each company.
 At least as important is the question that who should implement this development: an internal team or an external partner?
+This decision, known as Inhouse vs Outsourcing Software Development, has far-reaching consequences for cost, quality and strategic orientation of the company.
+Especially for small and medium-sized enterprises (SMEs), this is a central point.
+In this article, we highlight the advantages and disadvantages of both models and give you a decision-making aid.

 What does in-house development and outsourcing mean?